ucds-vu/knowledge-data-vu/Tutorials/Preliminaries/preliminaries.md

 If you don't know the location of python.exe then don't panic, just search for *python.exe* in the Windows menu.
 Once located, right click the file, select properties, and view the Location.
 Right click to copy the full path and then paste it at the end of the Path user variable.
 If you don't have a Path user variable then click the new button, add a variable named Path, and then add the value which is the location or "path" of the python.exe file.
 Once done type "python" into the terminal to ensure that everything was set up properly and that it runs.

 ### - *How to run your first Python program?*

 Once Python is installed we can test a simple *Hello World* program.
 Open up a text editor on your operating system (check Section 1.1 of this document).
 Open up a blank text file and add the following snippet:

     print("Hello World!")

 Go ahead and save the file as `HelloWorld.py` to a location of your choice.
-It can be anywhere, just don't forget where you put it... pinky swear? 👍The next step is to fire up the terminal or command prompt (if using Windows) and then change into the directory where `HelloWorld.py` is located.
+It can be anywhere, just don't forget where you put it..
+The next step is to fire up the terminal or command prompt (if using Windows) and then change into the directory where `HelloWorld.py` is located.
 To change directories use the cd command.
 So, if `HelloWorld.py` is in a Programs folder on your Desktop in Ubuntu then it should look something like this:

     cd Desktop/Programs